 "Instead of focusing on how much you can accomplish, focus on how much you can absolutely love what you’re doing.
 Be there completely.
 While doing this, you’ll find that you naturally enjoy those seemingly tedious tasks much more (like washing the dishes).
 It’s amazing how much non-resistance and presence changes everything.” -- Zen Habits

-We're on the home stretch of our Spring Cleaning for Your Psyche series,
+This is part of our Spring Cleaning for Your Psyche series.

 5 Strategies to Tame Your Inner Critic